Sales training

 In Quebec, large companies tend to cut all external training and replace it with in-house trainers, thinking they’ll save money.
 Surprisingly, the opposite is true in France, where many companies have calculated that a group of in-house trainers is much more expensive than ad hoc training when it’s needed.

-And that’s why we pay an external consultant, so that he or she can constantly bring in new blood, challenge the status quo and be at the cutting edge.
+And that’s why we pay external consultants, so that they can constantly bring in new blood, challenge the status quo and be at the cutting edge.
 In short, we’re trying to save a few thousand dollars on the one hand, and risk losing millions on the other.

 Big mistakes